If you haven’t assessed your physical security risks in the past five years,

 - Table of Contents

 - Executive Summary

 - Threat Assessment

 Security Assessment Experts

-For decades, BPS has approached security risk assessments by first measuring the relative security challenges of each specific environment.
+For over 3 decades, BPS has approached security risk assessments by first measuring the relative security challenges of each specific environment.
 Our experts know where to look for key weaknesses, whether those involve technology, staffing, regulatory issues, or even frivolous “inadequate security” allegations known as premises liability tort law.